• Skip to primary navigation

 Group Leader Page

-There is flexibility in biological direction of the project depending on the interests and expertise of the ideal student.
-There will be opportunities within the project to learn focused ion beam milling of biological specimens, electron tomography (cryo-ET) and advanced data analysis techniques including subtomogram averaging structure determination from cells.
-We welcome applications from students of all scientific backgrounds.
+There is flexibility in the exact biological direction of the project depending on the interests and expertise of the ideal student.
+Broadly, we are studying how surface molecules in bacterial pathogens shape human infection.
+There will be opportunities within the project to learn focused ion beam milling of tissues, electron tomography (cryo-ET) and advanced data analysis techniques including subtomogram averaging structure determination from cells.

 References